AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 print(HG_per_dump_test)

 def influent_K(n_90el):
   """this function calculates the minor loss coefficient of one of the influent pipes into the overall reactor. n_90elbows=number of 90 elbows in an influent pipe, D_pipe is the diameter of an influent pipe.
-Chose to calculate for minor loss because in the UASB design, minor losses are much more significant than major lossess.""" influent_K=n_90el*HL.EL90_K_MINOR+HL.PIPE_EXIT_K_MINOR+HL.PIPE_ENTRANCE_K_MINOR return influent_K
+Chose to calculate for minor loss because in the UASB design, minor losses are much more significant than major losses.""" influent_K=n_90el*HL.EL90_K_MINOR+HL.PIPE_EXIT_K_MINOR+HL.PIPE_ENTRANCE_K_MINOR return influent_K